Frank Gardiner: Early career

-Lachlan Gold Escort robbery
+Eugowra Rocks robbery

 In June 1862 he bailed up the Lachlan Gold Escort near Eugowra with a gang including Ben Hall, Dan Charters and Johnny Gilbert.
 This hold-up is considered to be one of the largest gold robberies in Australian history.
 The total value of the gold and bank-notes taken was estimated at £14,000 (approximately A$12.5 million in 2012 terms).
 Much of the gold was recovered by mounted police after they surprised the gang on Wheoga Hill near Forbes.
 What happened to the remaining gold is still the subject of much speculation and rumour.
 Treasure hunters still visit the area and it is even rumoured that two Americans who were thought to be Gardiner's nephews visited the Wheogo Station near the Weddins in 1912 claiming to be miners.

 Capture and exile

 While the rest of the gold robbers stayed in the district and were rounded up and caught, Gardiner opted to flee to Queensland.

 In 1863–1864, Gardiner was living with Ben Hall's sister-in-law Kitty Brown, at Apis Creek near Rockhampton, Queensland, where he was running a general store.
 He was recognised and reported to the police in Sydney.
 Gardiner was apprehended in controversial circumstances by both NSW police operating outside their jurisdiction and by troopers of the paramilitary Native Police.
 One of the NSW policemen used Gardiner's own horse 'Darkie' during the capture.
-He was taken back to Sydney, and sentenced in July 1864 to 32 years hard labour "on the roads".
+The bushranger was taken back to Sydney, and sentenced in July 1864 to 32 years' hard labour "on the roads".

-In 1872 a petition was organised by Gardiner's sisters seeking Gardiner's early release, prepared for presentation to the newly-appointed Governor of New South Wales, Sir Hercules Robinson.
+In 1872 a petition was organised by Gardiner's sisters seeking Gardiner's early release, prepared for presentation to the newly appointed Governor of New South Wales, Sir Hercules Robinson.
 The Governor, as representative of the English sovereign, had the power to exercise the Royal prerogative of mercy for felony cases not subject to the death penalty.
 By the time it reached the Governor in September 1872 it had attracted the signatures of a number of prominent public men, including members of parliament and the former Colonial Secretary, William Forster.
 After consideration, Robinson decided that Gardiner could be eligible for a pardon, but only after he had served ten years incarceration and providing his conduct in prison remained good, conditional upon him leaving the country on release and becoming an exile from the Australian colonies and New Zealand.